RedAnne0not0/cisco-scripts/README.md

 ## Requirements

-### Tested Devices
+### Hardware Requirements
+- USB-to-Serial adapter (USB-to-RJ45 console cable)
-- Linux maintenance laptop
+- Maintenance laptop
-- Target Switch or Router:
+- Target Switch or Router (tested on the following):
-  - Cisco Catalyst 3560G (limited stack commands)
+  - Cisco Catalyst 3560G
   - Cisco Catalyst 3750-X (full feature set)
-  - Cisco ISR 2921/2951 routers
+  - Cisco ISR 2900 series routers

 **Note**: Script may work on other Cisco devices but has only been tested on the above models.